 Most mosquito-eating birds would have to switch to other insects.
 Mosquito larvae feed on waste products, making nutrients such as nitrogen available for plants.
-Thus, eliminating mosquitoes might also have an effect on plant growth, too.
+Thus, eliminating mosquitos might also have an effect on plant growth, too.

 Signs of a Mosquito Infestation

 As stated earlier, mosquitos can only survive in temperatures above 80 degrees.
 This means they are quite abundant in summer, and it is highly advisable that you check your home for an infestation during this time.
 Here are some of the common signs of a mosquito infestation.

 You will know you have a mosquito infestation when you and your household members are repeatedly bitten.
 Itchy welts may appear and can later develop into small, red bumps, which remain itchy for days or weeks.